-A series of lunch time concerts with a festive atmosphere of music, food and merriment, Jazz on the Square has become synonymous with Saint Lucia Jazz & Arts Festival.
-Located in the heart of Castries City at a picturesque square named for Derek Walcott, one of the island's Nobel Laureate (Literature 1993), A great place to make friends on a Pan-Caribbean basis.
+A series of lunch time concerts with a festive atmosphere of music, food and merriment, Jazz on the square has become synonymous with the Saint Lucia Jazz & Arts Fesitval.
+Located in the heart of the City of Castries at the picturesque square named after Derek Walcott, the island Nobel Laureat for Literature, 1993.

 "Jazz in the South" started out in 1997 as a small community activity.
 It quickly distinguished itself through great planning, support and excellent artiste selection as one of the main actors in the Saint Lucia Jazz & Arts Festival, with its focus on Caribbean and Creole Jazz.
 "Jazz in the South" is an offspring of Labowi Promotions, established by a small group of people from the southern village of Laborie.
 It is a cultural project with the ambition to promote and support Caribbean music and musicians, including those residing in the diasporas of Europe and North America, by exposing their work and giving them opportunities to meet, collaborate and create.
 It is also a community-based project, rooted in the South of Saint Lucia, conceived as an instrument to support economic activity, business opportunities and social cohesion in host communities.
-This year, Jazz in the South concerts will take place at four different venues, including the magical Balenbouche Estate in Choiseul, the Rudy John Beach Park in Laborie and Coconut Bay Beach Resort & Spa in Vieux Fort.
-In addition, Jazz in the South will for the first time include a concert in Castries, at the National Cultural centre.
+This year, Jazz in the South been has been consolidated into a single event that will take place at the popular Rudy John Beach Park in Laborie on Sunday 4 May.
+In addition, it will offer master classes, workshops and a photographic exhibition.

 Soufriere Jazz has been touted by many as being the epitome of village jazz.
 Another Saint Lucia Jazz & Arts Festival must do, Soufriere hosts a myriad of shows at various locations around the town.
 Jazz on the Waterfront, Sulphur Springs Jazz at the world renowned and only drive-in-Volcano and Jazz at Fond Gens Libre all adorn a delightful calendar that seeks to please any would be patron.